iamromulan/cellular-modem-wiki/README.md

 And reboot with `AT+CFUN=1,1` to actually apply.

 ### Using ADB
+:warning: To be restructured soon
+:warning: adb is now insatlled with QFlash 7.1+ from QuecDeploy
+:warning: Outdated

 Once the modem is back online, you should be able to use ADB to manage the modem on the host connected to it with USB.
 You'll need to install the ADB drivers and the ADB command line tool before you can use it.
 The easiest way to do this is just to use my RM520 repo script.
 Or do it on your own: https://github.com/K3V1991/ADB-and-FastbootPlusPlus/releases